microcks/microcks-quarkus/README.md

 ### Launching new contract-tests

-If you want to ensure that your application under test is conformant to an OpenAPI contract (or many contracts), you can launch a Microcks contract/conformance test using the local server port you're actually running.
+If you want to ensure that your application under test is conform to an OpenAPI contract (or many contracts), you can launch a Microcks contract/conformance test using the local server port you're actually running.
 Microcks container is automatically configured for being able to reach your local application on the configured or default `quarkus.http.test-port`: